Fast-track your career as a laboratory technician

 - Follow the program structure for your year and semester of commencement unless advised otherwise

-- Completing this program within the specified (full-time) duration is based on studying 48 unit points per semester (normally 4 courses).
+- Completing this program within the specified (full-time) duration is based on studying 48 unit points per semester (normally 4 courses) and following the recommended study sequence.
 Please be aware that if commencing in semester 2, the duration will be 2.5 years and some semesters can only be taken part-time.

 - Courses within this program are assessed using a variety of assessment methods including essays, seminar presentations, reports, in-class tests and examinations.
 Not all courses will necessarily include all methods.